tehw0lf/WebRTCnative/README.md

 By using a few tricks, I implemented dynamic/shared library generations on top of the conventional static libraries.

 Please see the individual action workflows for each platform how this has been achieved. 'branch-heads/5481', which corresponds to stable Chromium release 110, is used in the current build.
-As updates occur, you can alter the branch-heads using the action workflow scripts.
+As updates occur, you can alter the branch-heads by editing the action workflow scripts.